+Human Rights

-Human rights We must always conduct our operations in a way that respects the human rights of our Employees, the people we work with and the communities in which we operate.
-What we believe We believe that fundamental human rights, as affirmed by the Universal Declaration of Human Rights, should be respected.
+We must always conduct our operations in a way that respects the human rights of our Employees, the people we work with, and the communities in which we operate.

+We believe that fundamental human rights, as affirmed by the Universal Declaration of Human Rights, should be respected.

 Our policy on people and human rights practices is based on local and international labor laws, recommended practices and guidelines2.

 We comply with all relevant applicable labor laws and regulations.

+2 Our human rights strategy focuses on strong policies, good due diligence and (where required) remediation.
+It is aligned to the UN Guiding Principles for Business and Human Rights (UNGPs), the ILO Declaration on Fundamental Principles and Rights at Work, and the OECD Guidelines for Multinational Corporations.

+No Child Labor

-2 The ILO Declaration on Fundamental Principles and Rights at Work, the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Corporations.
-No child labor We are committed to ensuring our operations are free from child labor.
-We seek to ensure that the welfare, health and safety of children are paramount at all times.
-We recognize that the development of children, their communities and their countries is best served through education.
-We support ILO Conventions 138 and 182, which set out fundamental principles concerning the minimum age for admission to employment and for the elimination of the worst forms of child labor.
+We are working toward zero child labor in our supply chain.
+The welfare, health, and safety of children are paramount at all times.
+We recognize that the development of children, their communities, and their countries is best served through education.

+We support ILO Conventions 138 and 182 which set out fundamental principles concerning the minimum age for admission to employment and for the elimination of the worst forms of child labor.

 As such:

-- any work which is considered hazardous or likely to harm the health, safety or morals of children should not be done by anyone under the age of 18 - the minimum age for work should not be below the legal age for finishing compulsory schooling and, in any case, not less than the age of 15 We expect our suppliers and business partners to align with our minimum age requirements, as set out in our Supplier Code of Conduct.
+- any work which is considered hazardous or likely to harm the health, safety, or morals of children should not be done by anyone under the age of 18; and - the minimum age for work should not be below the minimum age for work under local law or below the legal age for finishing compulsory schooling and, in any case, not less than the age of 15.

+We expect our Suppliers and business partners to align with our minimum age requirements. as set out in our Supplier Code of Conduct.
 This includes, where local law permits, that children between the ages of 13 and 15 years may do light work, provided it does not hinder their education or vocational training, or include any activity which could be harmful to their health or development (for example, handling mechanical equipment or agrochemicals).
 We also recognize training or work experience schemes approved by a competent authority as an exception.
 However, we also recognize the value and contributions of family farms, and the foregoing principles are not intended to prohibit children from performing appropriate help on their family's farm in compliance with local laws and practices.
-Human rights management We are committed to promoting human rights in our sphere of influence, including our supply chain.
-We operate around the globe, including in countries suffering from conflicts or where democracy, the rule of law or economic development are fragile, and human rights are under threat.
-All our suppliers are expected to meet the requirements of our Supplier Code of Conduct, and this is incorporated into our contractual arrangements with suppliers.
-As far as possible, our due diligence procedures enable us to monitor the effectiveness of, and compliance with, our policy commitments and our Supplier Code of Conduct, as well as to identify, prevent and mitigate human rights risks, impacts and abuses.
-We are committed to fully investigating and remediating any human rights issues identified in our operations or supply chain and to strive for continuous improvement.
-If we identify human rights breaches in relation to a supplier, but there is no clear commitment to corrective action, persistent inaction or a lack of improvement, then our work with that supplier should cease.
-Freedom of association We respect freedom of association and collective bargaining.